 Letter 71: I have two letters in circulation addressed to you: I am writing to both Thrace and Isauria at the same time, hoping...

-There are two letters in circulation addressed to you; for I am writing at the same time to Thrace and to Isauria, that I may in any case find you with one or other of the letters.
-The theme of both of them is a greeting to my dear friend Pylaemenes, the philosopher, for this is he, whether he wills it so or not.
-[2] He can never completely get rid of his own natural bent.
-He will never succeed in extinguishing the spark of sacred fire, but some day when he has risen above his vain pursuits, it will shine forth again.
+I have two letters in circulation addressed to you: I am writing to both Thrace and Isauria at the same time, hoping to find you with one or the other.
+The theme of both is simply a greeting to my dear friend Pylaemenes the philosopher — for that is what he is, whether he likes it or not.
+He can never entirely suppress his natural bent.
+He will never succeed in extinguishing the spark of sacred fire; someday, when he has risen above his frivolous pursuits, it will shine forth again.

 Related Letters